Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 DuckDB: Fast Analytics Without Moving Data

-DuckDB reached 1.0 in June 2024 and has just shipped 1.1 in September.
-After years of being “that curious thing researchers use”, the project has reached a maturity point where it starts to displace tools nobody expected it to compete with: pandas, local Spark and, in many cases, the cloud data warehouse.
-This article is an attempt to explain, without hype, where it genuinely fits and where it does not.
+DuckDB[1] reached 1.0 in June 2024 and shipped 1.1 in September.
+After years of being “that curious thing researchers use”, the project has reached a maturity point where it starts to displace tools nobody expected it to compete with: pandas, local Spark, and in many cases, the cloud data warehouse.
+This article explains, without hype, where it genuinely fits and where it does not.

 What it is and why it matters

-DuckDB is columnar and vectorised.
-Instead of processing row by row, it groups values into vectors of a few thousand elements and applies each operation over the whole vector.
-That lets it exploit the CPU’s SIMD instructions, keep data warm in L1/L2 cache and, in practice, get close to the theoretical limit of the hardware.
+What makes it different is its internal design.
+DuckDB is columnar and vectorised: instead of processing row by row, it groups values into vectors of a few thousand elements and applies each operation over the whole vector.
+This lets it exploit the CPU’s SIMD instructions, keep data warm in L1/L2 cache, and in practice get close to the theoretical hardware limit.
 For analytical workloads — aggregations, joins, windows, massive scans — that architectural choice is the difference between seconds and minutes.

 The OLAP vs OLTP distinction, again

 It helps to remember why databases are not interchangeable.
-An OLTP system like PostgreSQL or MySQL is designed for short, concurrent transactions that touch few rows each: insert an order, update a balance, read a user profile.
-The row is the natural unit because you usually want it whole.
-B-tree indexes, the transaction log and MVCC are all optimised for that workload.
+An OLTP system like PostgreSQL or MySQL is designed for short, concurrent transactions that touch few rows each — inserting an order, updating a balance, reading a user profile.
+B-tree indexes, the transaction log, and MVCC are all optimised for that workload.

 An analytical engine lives at the opposite extreme.
-Queries read millions of rows but only three or four columns, joins are large, aggregations sweep the entire dataset and write concurrency is low or non-existent.
-Storing data by columns means reading only what the query asks for, compressing much better — values within a column look alike — and applying vectorised operations.
+Queries read millions of rows but only three or four columns, joins are large, aggregations sweep the entire dataset, and write concurrency is low or non-existent.
+Storing data by columns means reading only what the query asks for, compressing much better, and applying vectorised operations.
 That is why DuckDB beats Postgres in these scenarios: not because Postgres is slow, but because it is optimised for something else.

-The phrase local analytics sounds modest but describes an important shift in stance.
-For years, the default answer to “I have data to analyse” was to push it into a warehouse — Snowflake, BigQuery, Redshift — even if it was ten gigabytes.
-You paid for storage, you paid for compute per query, you paid for egress when you needed the data back and you paid for the complexity of moving data that fit perfectly in the memory of a modern machine.
+The phrase local analytics sounds modest, but describes an important shift in posture.
+For years, the default answer to “I have data to analyse” was uploading it to a warehouse — Snowflake, BigQuery, Redshift — even if it was ten gigabytes.
+You paid for storage, for compute per query, and for the complexity of moving data that fit perfectly in the memory of a modern machine.

 DuckDB inverts that logic.
-A laptop with 32 GB of RAM and an NVMe SSD is capable of running queries over hundreds of gigabytes of Parquet, streaming from disk, without filling memory, without a cluster, without a bill.
-Reading files directly is the part that surprises people the first time: you point at a .parquet, at a glob of several, at an s3:// path or even at an https:// URL and the engine resolves access, schema inference, predicate push-downs and column projection for you.
-Data is not moved into an internal table; it is read where it lives.
-This changes the workflow completely: exploration, prototyping, ETL, CI validations, ML preprocessing and derived-dataset generation stop being infrastructure projects and become short scripts.
+A laptop with 32 GB RAM and an NVMe SSD can run queries over hundreds of gigabytes of Parquet, streaming from disk, without filling memory, without a cluster, without a monthly bill.
+The read-files-directly feature is what surprises people most the first time: point at a .parquet, a glob of several, an s3:// path, or an https:// URL and the engine resolves access, schema inference, predicate push-downs, and column projection for you.

 import duckdb